DurhamRegionHARP/ccmReportR/README.md

 Open a browser and login at: https://mohcontacttracing.my.salesforce.com/setup/connect?user_code=25XPRH6C
 ```

-After entering user credentials, you should see `Login successful!` when you return to your R terminal.
+After completed the login process in a web browser, you should see `Login successful!` when you return to your R terminal.

 ### Get Cases
 Use the `getCases()` function to get a `list()` of cases from CCM.
+Typically, this will is the starting point for most applications.
 Function parameters allow you to control how cases are identified.
 Below, we fetch a list of cases from CCM.
 We specify the health unit, the data to return, the date range to include, and limit the results to confirmed cases.

 ```r
 # *N.B.* Health unit names in CCM follow a specific spelling.